AstraProtocol/astra/x/inflation/spec/01_concepts.md

 ![Total inflation calculation](img/total_inflation.png)

-With a decay factor of `0.26`, there will be a total of 78%, 95% and 99% of block rewards minted after the first 5, 10, 15 years, respectively.
+With a decay factor of `0.26`, there will be a total of 78%, 95%, and 99% of block rewards minted after the first 5, 10, and 15 years, respectively.
 As a result, most of the block rewards will be distributed after 20 years.
 The decay factor can be changed via governance voting.
 A higher decay factor means it takes less time to mint most of the block rewards while a lower decay factor results in a longer minting period.

 With the setting for `decayFactor = 0.26`, we can visualize the block rewards minted over years as follows: